bug400/lifutils/INSTALL.md

 Windows:

 There is an MSI installer file to safely install the LIFUTILS on Windows 10/11.
-There is no 32bit version any more.
+There is no 32-bit version anymore.
 The installer only allows an installation for the current user and modifies/sets the PATH and LIFUTILSXROMDIR environment variables.
 The package can be removed in the "Apps and Features" section in the Windows Settings.
 The changes to the environment variables are then reset.

 Since there is no longer a Start Menu entry for lifutils, it is recommended that you create a link to the file